PngWnA/PngWnA/README.md

 # PngWnA

 ## 🌱 Education(general)

 * Department of Computer Science and Engineering, College of Informatics, Korea University.
-(2016 ~)
+(2016~2020)
+> Major in Computer Security, Master's cource @ CCSLAB

+* Department of Computer Science and Engineering, College of Informatics, Korea University.
+(2016~2020)
 > Major in Computer Science and Engineering.
 (First major)
 >
 > Major in Mathmatics.
 (Second major)